lrstanley/bubbletint/README.md

   terminal setup.
 - :heavy_check_mark: Piecemeal support for specific tints.
 Really like one specific tint, and want to use that as the standard for your TUI?
 No problem!
-- :heavy_check_mark: Extendible via interfaces.
-Easily create custom tints.
+- :heavy_check_mark: Extendible with your own custom tints, in addition to marhsalling and unmarshalling from JSON, if you wanted to support reading/writing tints to and from a file.
 - :heavy_check_mark: Works with `lipgloss` and similar tools which support the `color.Color` interface from **stdlib**!